JOrianJohnson/post-install-config/README.md

 <img src="https://imgur.com/yu9Oybh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The last step is to configure "help topics".
-In this step you will create the help ticket names in OsTicketing for users to select when they are having specific issues.
-The tickets will also need to be assigned to a "department" along with a "SLA priority".
-You can even auto-assign that particular help desk ticket topic to a group like "General Supporrt" or Online Banking depending on the severity.
-Ex: create ticket help topic titled "Business Critical Outage" --> priority level "emergency" --> "Sev-A" SLA plan --> sent to the "System Administrators" group --> auto-assigned to the "support team" or to an individual agent like John or Jane.
-This concludeds how to setup help desk support tickets from the admin level post Installation.
+The last step is to configure "Help Topics".
+In this step you will create the help ticket names in OsTicket for users to select when they are having specific issues.
+The tickets will also need to be assigned to a "Department" along with a "SLA Severity/Priority".
+You can even auto assign certain help desk ticket topics to a group like "Supporrt" or "Online Banking" depending on the severity.
+For example, A user will or employee will create a ticket with a help topic titled "Business Critical Outage" --> priority level "emergency" --> "Sev-A" SLA --> sent to the "System Administrators" group --> auto-assigned to the "support team" or to an individual agent like John.
+This is how to setup osTicket support tickets from the admin level post Installation.